 Prime Minister Giorgia Meloni's Brothers of Italy-led coalition government has proven more stable than many predicted.
 Meloni has moderated some positions on EU relations while maintaining conservative stances on immigration and social policy.
 The center-left opposition remains divided between the Democratic Party and the Five Star Movement, struggling to present a unified alternative.
 Economic challenges including public debt, slow growth in the south, and youth unemployment persist, while immigration from North Africa continues to shape political debate.

-The polling data shown above is sourced from Wikipedia's comprehensive collection of opinion polling articles for Italy's upcoming federal election.
-The chart visualizes polling trends over time, compiled from reputable national and international polling organizations.
+The polling chart shown above is sourced from Wikipedia's comprehensive collection of opinion polling articles for Italy's upcoming federal election.
+The chart visualises polling trends over time, compiled from reputable national and international polling organisations and maintained by Wikipedia's editor community.

-Opinion polls measure voter intentions at a point in time and have a typical margin of error of ±2-4 percentage points.
-Different polling firms use varying methodologies including phone surveys, online panels, and in-person interviews.
-For the most accurate picture, consider looking at polling averages and trends rather than individual surveys.
+Opinion polls measure voter intentions at a point in time and have a typical published margin of error of ±2–4 percentage points.
+Different polling firms use varying methodologies including phone surveys, online panels, and in-person interviews — and these methodological differences are a significant cause of the visible disagreement between firms polling the same race.
+For the most accurate picture of opinion, look at the trend in averages rather than any individual survey.

 Date to be confirmed